 - First shampoo your hair.
 Hair needs to be wet to shape finger waves.

-- Work a generous amount of styling mousse through your wet hair.
+- Work a generous amount of hair mousse through your wet hair.
 Best use a tail comb to work the styling mousse through your hair to achieve better hold of the finger waves.

 - Create an accurate deep side parting.
 Next to the parting, separate a wide section of hair (about 2" wide) above your forehead.
 You will use this section of hair to form the finger waves.